 You can’t just rely on the blinding speed of computers when there is lots of text to search through.
-It takes about 15 seconds for the users of Twitter to produce text equal in length to the Bible.
+As of the year 2020, it takes about 15 seconds for the users of Twitter to produce text equal in length to the Bible.

 If a computer can read through a book the size of the Bible in a second, how many hours of Twitter output could that single computer read through in an hour of computing?